 The following definitions help explain our program's acceptance criteria listed above.
 Please read them carefully before starting your application.

-For the purposes of our program, a resident is a Canadian citizen or permanent resident who resides in the province of Ontario.
+For the purposes of the Essential Medicines program, a resident is an individual who is a Canadian citizen or a permanent resident who resides in the province of Ontario.

 What happens if you’re not eligible?